spack/spack/lib/spack/docs/build_systems/intelpackage.rst

   .. code-block:: python

+     # Examples for absolute and conditional dependencies:
      depends_on('mkl')
      depends_on('mkl', when='+mkl')
      depends_on('mkl', when='fftw=mkl')

-  During all stages of a client package installation the ``MKLROOT`` environment variable (part of the documented API) will be set when ``depends_on('mkl')`` is active.
-If a package claims it can use the MKL but its native code is not written to detect the variable (which should be rare), read the value in your Spack package code from ``env["MKLROOT"]`` and pass it to the client code.
+  The ``MKLROOT`` environment variable (part of the documented API) will be set during all stages of client package installation, and is available to both the Spack packaging code and the client code.

 * To use MKL as provider for BLAS, LAPACK, or ScaLAPACK:

-  The packages that provide ``mkl`` also provide the more narrowly-focused virtual ``blas``, ``lapack``, and ``scalapack`` packages.
+  The packages that provide ``mkl`` also provide the narrower virtual ``blas``, ``lapack``, and ``scalapack`` packages.
   See the relevant :ref:`Packaging Guide section <blas_lapack_scalapack>` for an introduction.